 - Information on construction project management training through industry associations and educational institutions

 A project is an activity with a designated start and end time.
-It is not a routine operation and often involves a group of people who don’t normally work together, from different organizations, industries and locations.
-In order for these projects to go as smoothly as possible, the application of knowledge, skills, tools and techniques are necessary to carry out the activities needed.
+It is not a routine operation and often involves a group of people who don’t normally work together, from different organizations, industries, and locations.
+In order for these projects to go as smoothly as possible, the application of knowledge, skills, tools, and techniques are necessary to carry out the activities needed.

 In an article by Business News Daily, they discuss the various types of project management methodologies that are commonly practiced.
 Depending on the specific type of job, any given company or project manager may use a different method that best suit a particular project.
 Below is a list of some common construction technology services.

 - Critical Path Method: This strategy is when each task is given a specific time frame before determining what resources are needed to carry out each task.
-This process is designed to accomplish projects in the least amount of time, in the most efficient manner as possible.
+This process is designed to accomplish projects in the least amount of time, in the most efficient manner possible.

-- Event Chain Methodology: With this method, it is best applied with tasks that initiate a chain of events.
+- Event Chain Methodology: With this method, it is best applied to tasks that initiate a chain of events.
 When each task is finished, a new event or task is created.
 Events are not always anticipated, which makes the role of project managers even more important.
 This strategy best works for projects that are not linear in nature.

 - Agile: Agile project management is an approach where projects are divided into small sections called iterations.
-After each iteration, the team reviews and critiques the work done, and decides what the next steps for the project will be.
+After each iteration, the team reviews, and critiques the work done and decides what the next steps for the project will be.
 This method is ideal for companies that can make quick decisions on their own, without needing approval from a board or committee.

 - Scrum: This project management strategy is derived from the agile method where many small teams work in an interdependent manner.
 With scrum, iterations are done quickly and frequently with a high level of intensity.